bccp/nbodykit/docs/source/getting-started/install.rst

 .. note::

     This section covers using nbodykit on the computing nodes of NERSC.
+    The development of nbodykit is supported by NERSC under the allocation m3035.

     The computing nodes requires special care because they do not work with the simple MPI provided from Anaconda.